 External factors that affect skin: diet

 A balanced diet will help to keep skin healthy.
-Research on the best foods for healthy skin suggest:
+Research on the best foods for healthy skin is lean, but:

 - Antioxidant-rich foods seem to have protective benefits.
-These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and lentils, fish (especially salmon), nuts.
+These include: yellow and orange fruits and vegetables (e.g. carrots and apricots), blueberries, green leafy vegetables (e.g. spinach), tomatoes, peas, beans and lentils, fish rich in Omega oils and nuts.